Fire and rescue services

 Hazards include:

-Police have set up wire coils as roadblocks on some major roads, which can be difficult to see at night.
+Police may set up roadblocks on some major roads, which can be difficult to see at night.
+Follow the advice of local authorities at checkpoints.

 In an accident, drivers must wait at the scene until police arrive.